Packrafting 102: Beginner/Intermediate Course – No Frills

 Cancellation Policy: Please review our cancellation policy, which you will find on our Terms, Conditions & Cancellation Policy Page.

-This course includes instruction, an open packraft, PFD, paddle, helmet, permits and camping fees.
+This course includes instruction, an open packraft, PFD, paddle, helmet, permits.

 Lodging, shuttling or all food.